Supreetp1608/OpenStack---Customized-Scheduler/README.md

-# OpenStack - Customized Scheduler for VM Placement on SDN
+# OpenStack - Customized Scheduler for efficient VM Placement on SDN